 Summary of the Passage

 This passage takes place during a very important time for the Jews called the Day of Unleavened Bread.
 Unleavened bread is a special food made without yeast.
-It is flat and thin.
+It is flat and thin because it does not rise.
 During this time, families eat a special meal called the Passover meal.
-This meal helps them remember how God saved his people long ago using the blood of a lamb.
+This meal helped people remember how God saved his people from slavery in Egypt long ago.
 Jesus wanted to eat this meal with his closest followers, the apostles.

 Jesus sent two of his friends, Peter and John, to prepare the meal.
 To prepare means to get something ready.
 He told them to follow a man carrying a jar of water.
 He said they would find a large room upstairs.
 Peter and John left the group and found everything just as Jesus said.
 They got the food and the room ready for the special supper.

 Later, Jesus sat at the table with the apostles.
 He gave thanks to God for the food.
-He took some bread, broke off pieces, and gave it to them.
+He took some bread, broke it into pieces, and gave it to them.
 He said the bread was like his body.
 Then he took a cup of wine.
 He said the wine represents his blood.
 To represent means to be a sign of something.
 Just as the red wine is poured into a cup, his blood would be poured out of his body to save them when he died.
 Jesus said this was a new agreement from God.
 This new agreement is a special promise that God will forgive his people.
-He asked his friends to eat this meal and drink from the cup to remember him.
+He asked his friends to eat this meal to remember him.

-Even during this happy meal, Jesus said something sad.
-He said that one of the men at the table would turn against him and betray him.
-To turn against and betray someone means to stop being a friend and become an enemy.
+A sad thing happened during this happy meal.
+Jesus said that one of the men at the table would turn against him.
+To turn against someone means to stop being a friend and become an enemy.
 He said this person would hand over the Son of Man to be killed.
-This was part of God’s plan, but it was very sad for Jesus.
-The apostles were confused and asked each other who would do such a thing.
+This was part of God’s kingdom plan, but it was very hard for Jesus.
+The apostles were confused and asked who would do such a thing.

-This passage teaches us that Jesus wanted to leave his friends with a way to remember his love.
-Even when he knew a friend would hurt him, he still shared his meal and God’s promises with them.
+This passage shows that Jesus wanted to give his friends a way to remember his love.
+He shared his meal and God’s promises even though he knew a friend would hurt him.

 Read The Passage